justeattakeaway/pie/apps/pie-docs/src/patterns/cookie-banner/overview/overview.md

 ### Banner

-The cookie banner is always positioned at the bottom of the screen with default external bottom, left and right padding of 16px.
+The cookie banner is always positioned at the bottom of the screen with default bottom, left and right padding of 16px from the container of the banner.

 {% contentPageImage {
 src:"../../../assets/img/patterns/cookie-banner/positioning-banner.svg",